IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 npm i eslint -D
 ```

-when we run eslint --init, it doesn't find it, because it is looking for a global install, one would be to use
+when we run eslint --init, it doesnt find it, because it is looking for a global install, one would be to use
 the projects absolute path `./node_module/bin/eslint` which works, but we can go ahead and simplify it more
 and add it to our list of aliases so we can use it in every project